 Posted in 2026 in News & Updates

 Pierce the Veil returns home for a milestone stadium finale.
-San Diego's own post-hardcore heroes will headline Petco Park on Saturday, September 12, 2026, marking the close of their three-year "I Can't Hear You World Tour" and celebrating their 20th anniversary.
+San Diego's own post-hardcore heroes headline Petco Park on Saturday, September 12, 2026, marking the close of their three-year "I Can't Hear You World Tour" and celebrating their 20th anniversary.
 This is the band's only mainland U.S. headline appearance of the year.

 Pierce the Veil becomes only the second San Diego rock band in Petco Park's 21-year concert history to headline a full-stadium show.
 The first was Blink-182, who Pierce the Veil actually opened for at this same venue on June 30, 2024.
 Now they return as headliners.

-Collide with the Sky (2012) marked their commercial breakthrough, reaching #12 on the Billboard 200.
+Collide with the Sky (2012) marked their commercial breakthrough, reaching number 12 on the Billboard 200.
 Their biggest hit "King for a Day" (featuring Kellin Quinn of Sleeping with Sirens) became a Warped Tour generation anthem.
 Other standouts like "Bulls in the Bronx," "Hell Above," and "A Match into Water" proved their songwriting had matured without losing intensity.

 By then, Pierce the Veil had sold out Soma's main room repeatedly—only Switchfoot and As I Lay Dying have bigger local draws—proving the San Diego underground could produce genuine headliners.

 In 2024, Pierce the Veil opened for Blink-182 at Petco Park, a hometown moment that hinted at bigger things to come.
-The album's track "So Far So Fake" became a sleeper hit in 2025, rising to #1 on Billboard's Alternative Airplay chart and introducing the band to a new generation.
+The album's track "So Far So Fake" became a sleeper hit in 2025, rising to number one on Billboard's Alternative Airplay chart and introducing the band to a new generation.
 A deluxe edition dropped in May 2025 with bonus tracks including a Radiohead cover of "Karma Police."

 Is this show all ages?